-OK, if you are here, you were probably trying to configure your Windows firewall, and maybe something went wrong somewhere, and you messed up!
-In such a case, you may want to import, export or restore Windows Firewall Policy default settings with Windows Firewall with Advanced Security.
+If you are here, you were probably trying to configure your Windows Firewall, and maybe something went wrong somewhere, and you messed up!
+In such a case, you may want to import, export, or restore Windows Firewall Policy default settings with Windows Firewall with Advanced Security.

 Restore Windows Firewall Policy to Default

-If you wish to reset your Windows firewall settings & rules, to its defaults, you can do so, as follows:
+If you wish to reset your Windows firewall settings & rules, to their defaults, you can do so, as follows:

 Type Windows Firewall or wf.msc in start search and open Windows Firewall with Advanced Security.
 In the tab bar, click on Action and select Restore Default Policy.
 If a prompt appears, click Yes.

 Do remember that, when you restore it to its default settings, you will lose all your custom settings & firewall rules.
 Group Policy applied rules & settings, however, it will not be disturbed.

 Backup or Export Windows Firewall Policy